The breakdown of JK Rowling and the Harry Potter cast’s relationship

 “I know and love trans people, but erasing the concept of sex removes the ability of many to meaningfully discuss their lives.
 It isn’t hate to speak the truth.”

-This prompted widespread outrage from trans activists, Harry Potter fans, and indeed many of the actors who had starred in the hit series from 2001 to 2011.
+This prompted widespread outrage from trans activists, Harry Potter fans and many of the actors who starred in the hit franchise from 2001 to 2011.

 Rowling Condemned – 2020